-This report contains certain forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act.
+This prospectus and the information incorporated by reference in it contains certain forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act.
 These forward-looking statements include statements regarding:

 - potential strategic collaborations with others;

 - future capital needs;

 - · product development and marketing plan;

 - clinical trial plans and anticipated results;

 - anticipation of future losses;

-- · replacement of manufacturing sources;
+- replacement of manufacturing sources;

-- · commercialization plans; and
+- commercialization plans; and

-- revenue expectations and operating results.
+- · revenue expectations and operating results.

 These statements are subject to risks and uncertainties, including those set forth in this Risk Factors section, and actual results could differ materially from those expressed or implied in these statements.
+In some cases, you can identify these statements by our use of forward-looking words such as "may," "will," "should," "anticipate," "expect," "estimate," "plan," "believe," "potential," or "intend."
 All forward-looking statements included in this registration statement are made as of the date hereof.
 We assume no obligation to update any such forward-looking statement or reason why actual results might differ.